Estate Planning & Inheritance Glossary

 Probate

-The amount the federal government (IRS) requires an IRA owner to withdrawal each year.
-Assets held in an IRA Beneficiary registration are subject to RMD requirements regardless of the age of the IRA Beneficiary owner.
+The amount the federal government (IRS) requires an IRA owner to withdraw each year.
+Beneficiaries of traditional IRAs and Roth IRAs are subject to RMD requirements regardless of the age of the IRA Beneficiary owner.

 A legal document that allows a decedent's assets to be transferred to heirs without having to go through a formal probate process.
 The rules for eligibility vary from state to state.